lttng/lttng-docs/contents/using-lttng/controlling-tracing/enabling-disabling-events.md

 it from its channel's whitelist.
 This is why you cannot disable an event which wasn't previously enabled.

-A disabled event will not generate any trace data, even if all its specified conditions are met.
+A disabled event doesn't generate any trace data, even if all its specified conditions are met.

 Events may be enabled and disabled at will, either when LTTng tracers